Why You Should Consider Entrepreneurship and Small Business Management?

 That is limited in size and in revenue depending on the industry.

-Small businesses are owned corporations, partnerships, or sole proprietorships.
+Small businesses are owned by corporations, partnerships, or sole proprietorships.

 That has fewer employees and/or less annual revenue.
-Than a regular-sized business or corporation.
+Then a regular-sized business or corporation.

-Businesses that are defined as “small” are able to apply for government support.
+Businesses that are defined as “small” can apply for government support.
 And qualify for preferential tax policy.
 That varies depending on the country and industry.